jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/write/_packandstoreuserpropertiesof.md

 ```

 * Arguments:
-  * `_fundingCycleId` is the ID of the funding cycle to pack and store.
+  * `_configuration` is the configuration of the funding cycle to pack and store.
-  * `_configured` is the timestamp of the configuration.
-  * `_cycleLimit` is the number of cycles that this configuration should last for before going back to the last permanent.
+  * `_projectId` is the ID of the project to which the funding cycle being packed and stored belongs.
   * `_ballot` is the ballot to use for future reconfiguration approvals.
   * `_duration` is the duration of the funding cycle.
   * `_discountRate` is the discount rate of the base funding cycle.